robertoleonecicognani/Online-Reactable/README.md

 Phaser: Setting the frequency of the phaser so high that the streo effect becomes a bit percussive and electronic.

 ## Envelope Regulator
 The interface offers an option to alter the envelope parameters of the respective synths, via a visual interface in which the user can control and visualize the ADSR parameters on the fly.
+We used this pen from the internet as the source code: [ * ](https://codepen.io/ScarpMetal/pen/LyxMGx)

 ## Movement and connecting lines
 To obtain sound in output the user must create an eventual connection between the oscillator buttons and the output node, located at the very center of the workspace.